Neo-Assyrian Empire: Social classes, hierarchy and economy

-At the undisputed top of Neo-Assyrian society was the king.
-Belonging to the higher portions of Neo-Assyrian society but below the king were (in descending order of prestige and power) the crown prince, the rest of the royal family, the royal court, administrators and army officers.
-From the time Ashurnasirpal II designated Nimrud as the new capital of the empire onwards, eunuchs held a very high position in Neo-Assyrian society.
+At the top of society was the king.
+Below the king were (in descending order of prestige and power) the crown prince, the royal family, the royal court, administrators and army officers.
+From the time Ashurnasirpal II designated Nimrud as the new capital of the empire onwards, eunuchs held a high position.
 The highest offices both in the civil administration and the army were typically occupied by eunuchs with deliberately obscure and lowly origins, since this ensured that they would be loyal to the king.
 The members of the royal court were often handpicked from among the urban elites by eunuchs.

 Below the higher classes were the Assyrian "citizens", semi-free laborers (usually mostly made up of deportees) and then slaves.
-There were never a significantly large number of slaves and the group was made up of both prisoners of war and of Assyrians who had been unable to pay their debts and were thus reduced to debt bondage.
-In many cases, Assyrian family groups, or "clans", formed large population groups within the empire referred to as tribes.
-It was possible through steady service to the Assyrian state bureaucracy for a family to move up the social ladder; in some cases stellar work conducted by a single individual enhanced the status of their family for generations to come.
-It is clear that foreigners could reach very high positions in the Neo-Assyrian Empire since individuals with Aramean names are attested in high positions by the end by the late 8th century BC.
-Though most of the preserved sources only give insight into the higher classes of Neo-Assyrian society, the vast majority of the population of the empire would have been farmers who worked land owned by their families.
+There was not a large number of slaves, who were made up of prisoners of war and of Assyrians unable to pay their debts and were thus reduced to debt bondage.
+In many cases, Assyrian family groups or "clans" formed large population groups within the empire referred to as tribes.
+It was possible through steady service to the Assyrian state bureaucracy for a family to move up the social ladder; in some cases stellar work conducted by a single individual enhanced the status of their family for generations.
+Foreigners could also reach high positions with attestations of individuals with Aramean names in high positions by the end of the 8th century BC.
+Though most of the preserved sources only give insight into the higher classes, the vast majority of the population would have been farmers who worked land owned by their families.